How Can We Synthesize High-Quality Pretraining Data? A Systematic Study of Prompt Design, Generator Model, and Source Data: Analysis

 We evaluate 1,000 outputs from SmolLM2 1.7B and Qwen 3 1.7B using the \texttt{math} prompt to identify the qualitative factors that drive the performance gap between these architectural families.
 The analysis focuses on three primary criteria: solution completeness, variance in output length, and structural repetition.

-The results reveal a performance paradox: while Qwen 3 achieves 100\% instruction adherence, with 100\% of samples containing distinct problem and solution sections, only 68\% of the outputs from SmolLM2 feature complete solutions (see examples in Appendix \ref{appendix:qualitative}).
-Despite this inconsistency, the data of SmolLM2 yields superior downstream performance as observed in \S\ref{subsec:results_model}.
-We identify the cause as \textit{template collapse}: a phenomenon where the extreme consistency of a generator produces repetitive and uniform training data that saturates the learning signal.
+The results reveal a performance paradox: while Qwen 3 achieves 100\% instruction adherence, with all samples containing distinct problem and solution sections, only 68\% of the outputs from SmolLM2 feature complete solutions (see examples in Appendix \ref{appendix:qualitative}).
+Despite this inconsistency, SmolLM2 data yields superior downstream performance as observed in \S\ref{subsec:results_model}.
+We attribute this to \textit{template collapse}: a phenomenon where the extreme consistency of a generator produces repetitive and uniform training data that saturates the learning signal.
 For example, 115 outputs from Qwen 3 begin with identical introductory text.
 Conversely, the most frequent starting pattern in the data of SmolLM2 appears only three times.
 Furthermore, SmolLM2 shows a wider length variance (4 to 4,000 tokens) compared to the rigid formatting of Qwen 3 (100 to 2,600 tokens).
-These findings establish that for the objective of pretraining, the diversity of the output exerts a more substantial influence than the consistency of the format.
-A generator that is too well-behaved may inadvertently filter out the structural variety necessary for a robust signal, thereby exacerbating the narrow linguistic scope inherent to synthetic data (\S\ref{subsec:tradeoff}).